mohsenoid/Android-Interview-Questions/KOTLIN.md

    - `@JvmOverloads`: To use the default values passed as an argument in Kotlin code from the Java code, we need to use the `@JvmOverloads `annotation.
    - `@JvmField`: To access the fields of a Kotlin class from Java code without using any getters and setters, we need to use the `@JvmField `in the Kotlin code.

-11. #### Can we use primitive types such as int, double, float in Kotlin?
+11. #### Can we use primitive types such as int, double, and float in Kotlin?

     In Kotlin, we can't use primitive types directly.
 We can use classes like Int, Double, etc. as an object wrapper for primitives.
 But the compiled bytecode has these primitive types.